stv707/container_labs/README.md

 # Containers, Docker, and DevOps Integration with Jenkins Training
-### This repo is for 3 days Maybank Training Delivery of Container
+### This repo is for 3 days Training Delivery of Container
 >> This repo will be going Offline on 16th Oct 6pm GMT +8

 ### Before you get started...you need to have:>